Andrew-S-Rosen/xtb_ase/docs/example_docs/setup/prep.md

 ## Making a Repository

-With a nice name in mind, [create a new repository](https://github.com/new?template_name=template&template_owner=Quantum-Accelerators) using this template.
+With a nice name in mind, [create a new repository](https://github.com/new?xtb_ase_name=xtb_ase&xtb_ase_owner=Quantum-Accelerators) using this xtb_ase.
 Give it a name, a description, and decide if you want it to be public or private.

 ![](../media/create_a_repo.png)